pipecat-ai/pipecat-client-web-transports/examples/directToLLMTransports/README.md

-# Pipecat (RTVI) Client Demo for Direct Communication with LLMs
+# Pipecat Client Demo for Direct Communication with LLMs

 ## Overview
-This application demonstrates a real-time voice interaction system using the RTVI Client library with both the Gemini Multimodal Live and OpenAI RealTime WebRTC integrations.
+This application demonstrates a real-time voice interaction system using the Pipecat Client library with both the Gemini Multimodal Live and OpenAI RealTime WebRTC integrations.
 It enables two-way communication between users and the LLM, featuring voice input/output, text messaging, and various audio controls.

 ## Features
 - Real-time voice interaction with a Gemini Multimodal Live bot